HMCS Chicoutimi (K156): Design and description

-Construction
+Construction and career

-Chicoutimi was ordered on 20 January 1940 as part of the 1939-1940 Flower-class building program.
-She was laid down 5 July 1940 by Canadian Vickers Ltd. at Montreal, Quebec and launched 16 October later that year.
+The corvette was ordered on 20 January 1940 as part of the 1939–1940 Flower-class building program.
+In a departure from the Royal Navy, the Royal Canadian Navy decided to name the ships after local communities in an effort to garner local support.
+The ship was laid down 5 July 1940 by Canadian Vickers Ltd. at Montreal, Quebec and launched on 16 October later that year, named for the city in Quebec.
 On 12 May 1941, Chicoutimi was commissioned at Montreal.
-She was one of the few Flower-class corvettes not to have her fo'c'sle extended.
+She was one of the few Flower-class corvettes not to have her forecastle extended.